Welcome to Amman

 Cost of Living

 Depending on your lifestyle, the cost of living in Amman can be very cheap or expensive.
-Things like groceries, restaurant prices, and taxis are cheap, but electronics, imported products, and western chains (e.g. Starbucks) are expensive.
+Things like groceries, restaurant prices, and taxis are sometimes cheaper than those in the US, but electronics, imported products, and western chains are expensive.
 Relative to neighboring countries like Lebanon, Syria, and Egypt, Amman’s cost of living is pricier.
-Check out a budget sheet to get an idea of what life in Amman might look like financially for a semester or summer.
+Check out a budget sheet to get an idea of what life in Amman might look like financially.

 Accommodations Abroad